zkzoomer/zk-hacks/season-1/1_lets_hash_it_out/README.md

 pk = [sk] g_1
 $$

 This secret key is what is being used to sign messages, but before we do that, it is necessary to map this message onto a point in the group $G_2$.
-This signature scheme is based on the wonderful properties of bilinear maps, which we get when using this two special elliptic curves.
+This signature scheme is based on the wonderful properties of bilinear maps, which we get when using these two special elliptic curves.
+Note that we will be using $g_i$ to represent generator points, and $G_i$ to represent the groups they generate.

 To do this, first we need to convert the arbitrary message into a constant size.
-The cryptographer's favorite way of doing so is via a hash function, and for Alice this is $blake2$.
+The cryptographer's favorite way of doing so is via a hash function, and for Alice this is the [$blake2$ function](https://www.blake2.net/).
 The corresponding digest is 256 bits, but this is still not necessarily a point in the group.
 The way that Alice solves this is by using the Pedersen Hash.
-The idea is to use this array of bits (
-$b_i$
-), as well as a certain number of fixed points (
-$P_i$
-), to arrive at a point inside the group, which we can call the hash of the original message:
+The idea is to use this array of bits that is the hash ($b_i$), as well as a certain number of fixed points that are part of the group ($P_i$), to arrive at a point inside the group, which we can define as the hash of the original message:

 $$
 H(m) = \sum_i b_i \cdot P_i